 The Cuban architecture in Havana, Trinidad, Santiago de Cuba, and other colonial cities in Cuba is heavily influenced by the Spanish colonial rulers that started the city constructions in Cuba early in the 16th Century.

-Cuba also had several important ports on the colonial trade routes and had visitors (and immigrants) from all corners of the world.
+Cuba also had several important ports on the colonial trade routes between the old and the new world, and had visitors (and immigrants) from all corners of the planet.

-The key trends from the early years came from Neoclassicism influenced by European trends.
-Later in the 17th Century arrived also Barock trends, which is characterized by complicated patterns, grand palaces, and grandeur.
+The key architectural trends from the early years came from Neoclassicism influenced by European tradition.
+Later in the 17th Century arrived also Barock trends, which are characterized by complicated patterns, grand palaces, and more grandeur.

-In Cuba, the style was mixed with Caribbean “tropical features” into a style that has been called Spanish Baroque.
+In Cuba, the style became a mix between this and Caribbean “tropical features” into a style that has been called Spanish Baroque.

-Things like rejas, metal bars covering windows that enabled improved air circulation, and sheltered walkways were added as protection from the fierce sun and the tropical storms and rain.
+Things like rejas, metal bars covering windows that enabled improved air circulation, and sheltered walkways were added as protection from the fierce sun and tropical storms.

 6. El Capitolio Is Not Inspired By The White House!

 El Capitolio, or the capitol building in Havana, has a remarkable resemblance with the white house in the US, only it is microscopically larger and richer in detail.

 According to the architect, the white house is not the inspiration for the building.
 Instead, the inspiration for the dome is the Panthéon in Paris, which again was inspired by Tempietto in Montorio in Rome.